violaaas/music/arrangements/README.md

 * Make sure you and your group are clear on all the tempo decisions
 * Practice (first without doing any recording), practice, practice
 * Make sure you can simultaneously read the music, listen to the click track, and record a video.
 You may need multiple electronic devices to accomplish this.

+### Tuning:

+Since you cannot hear your collaborators as you perform, it is helpful to tune to the same A. You can find audio files to help you tune in the [Tuning directory](https://github.com/violaaas/music/tree/master/arrangements/Tuning)

 # Sharing Your Individual Videos